 2. Why is the Hoover Institution doing this?

 The country does not need louder, more aggressive policy advocacy; it needs more people equipped to participate constructively in our vibrant democracy.
 As Stanford University-based educators, Hoover Institution fellows are seeking to become the foremost source of policy knowledge, wisdom, and insights.

 3. How can I contact someone regarding the content on the site?

 You can reach our site administrator by sending an email to policyeducation [at] stanford.edu

 4. Can I use this content on my own?

-We are eager for our educational material as widely as possible.
+We are eager to see this educational material used and distributed as widely as possible.
 Please feel free to use PolicyEd content.
 We only ask that you cite us properly (©The Board of Trustees of Leland Stanford Junior University) and hyperlink to the original source on PolicyEd.org